sapegin/washingcode-book/manuscript/book.md

 );
 ```

-If the original code has no bug, then we don’t need to iterate at all and can check the latest array item directly:
+If the behavior of the original code was correct, then we actually don’t need to iterate at all.
+We can check the latest array item directly:

 ```js
 const isExpectedType =
   products[products.lengths - 1].type === expectedType;
 ```

-Both refactored versions make the intention of the code clearer and leave less doubts that the code is correct.
-We can probably make the `isExpectedType` variable name more clear, especially in the second refactoring.
+Both refactored versions make the intention of the code clearer and leave fewer doubts that the code is correct.
+We can probably make the `isExpectedType` variable name more explicit, especially in the second refactoring.

 ### Dealing with side effects

 Side effects make code harder to understand because you can no longer treat a function as a black box: a function with side effects doesn’t just transform input to output but can affect the environment in unpredictable ways.
 Functions with side effects are also hard to test because you’ll need to recreate the environment before each test is run and verify it after.

 All array methods mentioned in the previous section, except `.forEach()`, imply that they don’t have side effects and that only the return value is used.
-Introducing any side effects into these methods would make code easy to misread since readers wouldn’t expect to see side effects.
+Introducing any side effects into these methods would make code easy to misread since readers won’t be expecting side effects.

 `.forEach()` doesn’t return any value, and that’s the right choice for handling side effects when you really need them: